Talmidi Library

 Introduction

-There was a subtle change in my personal perception of God when I began to use the Holy Name in my private prayer.
-Using the Holy Name made God more “real” somehow, with a personality and feelings.
+There was a subtle change in my own personal perception of God when I began to use the Holy Name in my private prayer.
+Using the Holy Name made God more “real” somehow, with a discernible personality and feelings.
 Somehow, God became more wondrous, more awesome, more magnificent, and infinitely greater and more powerful than before.
-It makes you realise you are worshipping the God of the Bible, who performed so many mighty and wonderful deeds.
+It makes you realise you are worshipping the God of the Hebrew Bible, who performed so many mighty and wonderful deeds.

-The Basis of the Prohibition
+The Basis of the Rabbinic Prohibition on saying God’s Name

 The Talmidi reverence for God’s Name

-You will notice that in Follower writings, God’s Name is written as YHVH.
+You will notice that in Talmidi writings, God’s Name is written as YHVH.
 The vowels are omitted to stop the casual, uninitiated reader from being able to pronounce God’s Name.
-In Talmidi services, God’s Name is written using the four consonants, but when read some sects replace it with the words Ha-Qadosh (Hebrew for ‘the Holy One’).
+In Talmidi services, God’s Name is written using the four consonants, but when read, some sects replace it with the words Ha-Qadosh (Hebrew for ‘the Holy One’).
 In such a service, it is only pronounced when saying the priestly blessing (Nu 6:22-27).

 Similarly, Israel is called to be a holy people, meaning that they are to separate their ways from pagan ways, to keep them distinct and preserve them.